Tbrennan6/IcelandicNow/docs/05_step_into_grammar/01_unit_overview.md

 ---
 sidebar_position: 1
-title: Unit Overview
+title: Step Into Grammar
 ---

 Welcome to the third unit!
-This unit is designed to get you comfortable with the basic grammar that all Icelandic is based on.
+This unit is designed to get you comfortable with the basic grammar that all Icelandic is based on including a fairly comprehensive view of basic inflection.